Kintiru/blog/_posts/en/calculus/2023-01-16-Integration by Partial Fraction.md

 ---

 # Prerequisites

  * Basic Integration
  * Basic Algebra
+ * du substitution

  ---

 # Method

-Partial Fraction is thinking one fraction as a sums of multiple fractions.
+Partial Fraction is thinking one fraction as a sums of multiple fractions. <br>
+(Especially the ones with factorable denominator)

 $$
 \begin{gather}